chipsalliance/fpga-tool-perf/README.md

 ```bash
 python3 fpgaperf.py --toolchain vpr --project oneblink --board basys3
 ```

+The two commands above can also be called by running `make example-runs`.
+The output will give you some idea of the functionalities and capabilities of this repository.

 For example to compare pure Vivado flow and Yosys -> Vivado flow for an xc7z device the following commands can be run: